William Breeze: The Holy Books of Thelema

 Under his name as Frater Superior of the O.T.O., Hymenaeus Beta, Breeze is known as the preeminent editor of The Equinox journal, issued jointly by the O.T.O. and the A∴A∴, and the commentaries on the Holy Books of Thelema.

 On April 10, 1982, Breeze and McMurtry began producing a new edition of The Holy Books of Thelema, which was published by Weiser Books in April 1983.
 Breeze did the design and editorial work, and James Wasserman handled typesetting and the layout, production and proofreading.
 The Holy Books of Thelema were originally published in 1909 by Crowley under the title "ΘΕΛΗΜΑ" in three small books that Crowley had put out privately for the A∴A∴ members.
 The previous edition by Israel Regardie was published in 1972 with Sangrael Press but was out-of-print.

 The 1996 edition of The Law is for All (a collection of Crowley's commentary on The Book of the Law) edited by Breeze is based upon the original manuscript of Louis Wilkinson and has an introduction by the material's original editor.
 It includes annotations, reading lists and indexes not found in the earlier edition.

-In May 2013 Breeze made available his own researches, undertaken for the definitive edition of Liber Legis.
+In May 2013, Breeze made available his own research, undertaken for the definitive edition of Liber Legis.